JaCzekanski/Avocado/README.md

 Currently audio is hard synced to NTSC (60Hz) (**running PAL games will make audio stutter**).
 The timer implementation does not function properly (**games fail to boot** or run at wrong speed).
 Many games won't boot or crash shortly after booting.

 ## Requirements
-- OS: Windows 7 or later, macOS 10.13 or later, Linux
+- OS: Windows 7 or later, macOS 10.13 or later, Linux (Ubuntu 16.04 or later)
 - GPU: Graphics card supporting **OpenGL 3.2**
 - CPU: [SSE3 compatible (CPUs after 2004)](https://en.wikipedia.org/wiki/SSE3#CPUs_with_SSE3) x64 or x86 processor